 Overall, both of the miter saws from Dewalt are built with high-quality materials and have a few differences.
 They both have great features and details such as the capacity of the built-in circular saw to perform sharp and defined angle cuts and many alternate positions.

 In terms of versatility and ease of use, although the DWS779 is really good, the DWS780 is ideal if you intend to perform heavy-duty projects of really detailed tasks where precision is critical.
 In this matter, this model will help you with its XPS system to keep the quality of your work always at the top.
-In terms of durability, both miter saws will make the cut, since Dewalt’s reliable materials and structure have always passed the test.
+Again, In terms of durability, both miter saws will make the cut, since Dewalt’s reliable materials and structure have always passed the test.

 The full exterior of both miter saws add to the appeal of the tools and while providing most of the major functions with some excellent detail and care for the safety and easiness to use, both tools motivate you to add a great stand.